xta0/xta0.me/_posts/2018-01-02-Deep-Learning-1.md

 ---
-list_title: 深度学习 | Logistic Regression as a Neural Network | 逻辑回归
+list_title: 深度学习 | Logistic Regression as a Neural Network
 title: Logistic Regression as a Neural Network
 layout: post
 mathjax: true